weshayutin/velero/site/content/docs/main/vscode.md

 * Overwrite the configuration with the following:
 ```
 {
+    // ${workspaceFolder} - the path of the folder opened in VS Code
+    // if $workspaceFolder = VELERO_DEV this config will work as written
+    // if $workspaceFolder = velero the program path = "${workspaceFolder}/cmd/velero/velero.go"

     // Use IntelliSense to learn about possible attributes.
     // Hover to view descriptions of existing attributes.
     // For more information, visit: https://go.microsoft.com/fwlink/?linkid=830387